onceknown/fbdb/README.md

 #### handles/Entity

 The `Entity` handle provides the interface for a single entity in your data model.
 It binds to the 'value' event of the passed in firebase reference, emitting a 'change' event.
-It provides `set`, `setWithPriority`, `remove` and `update` methods for mutating the entity, wrapping the firebase callback flow with ES6 promises.
+It provides `set`, `remove` and `update` methods for mutating the entity, wrapping the firebase callback flow with ES6 promises.

 If you define a `validate` method in your subclass, it will be called before a write is attempted to Firebase.
 Return `undefined` on successful validation, some form of error object on failure.